EricLengyel/Terathon-Math-Library/README.md

 ## API Documentation

 There is API documentation embedded in the header files.
 The formatted equivalent can be found in the [C4 Engine documentation](http://c4engine.com/docs/Math/index.html).

+## Licensing

+Separate proprietary licenses are available from Terathon Software.
+Please [send an email](mailto:service@terathon.com) with details about your particular use case if you are interested.